 Biography

-GRAMMY® Award-winning conductor Cristian Măcelaru is Music Director of the Cincinnati Symphony Orchestra, Music Director of the Orchestre National de France, Artistic Director of the George Enescu Festival and Competition, Artistic Director and Principal Conductor of the Interlochen Center for the Arts’ World Youth Symphony Orchestra, Music Director and Conductor of the Cabrillo Festival of Contemporary Music and Distinguished Visiting Artist at The Shepherd School of Music at Rice University.
+Distinguished by a rare fusion of interpretive rigor, emotional intelligence, and generosity of spirit, GRAMMY® Award-winning conductor Cristian Măcelaru is recognized for his artistic vision shaped by deeply human, intuitive leadership that sets him apart in the field.
+A driving force for music’s power to connect, inspire, and endure, he is deeply committed to strengthening cultural institutions, educating the next generation, and forging meaningful bonds within communities, while serving as an ambassador for the classical art form worldwide.
+Măcelaru is Music Director of the Cincinnati Symphony Orchestra, Music Director of the Orchestre National de France, Artistic Director of the George Enescu Festival and Competition, Artistic Director and Principal Conductor of the Interlochen Center for the Arts’ World Youth Symphony Orchestra, Music Director and Conductor of the Cabrillo Festival of Contemporary Music and Distinguished Visiting Artist at The Shepherd School of Music at Rice University.
 He also serves as Artistic Partner of the WDR Sinfonieorchester in Cologne, where he served as Chief Conductor from the 2019/2020 through 2024/25 seasons.

-Măcelaru is dedicated to opening classical music to a broader audience through accessibility and education.
-In his role as Chief Conductor with the WDR Sinfonieorchester, he created the ensemble’s Kurz und Klassic program, in which he shares personal insight into each of the major compositions chosen for performance.
+Măcelaru is deeply committed to education, accessibility and audience engagement.
+In his role as Chief Conductor with the WDR Sinfonieorchester, he created the ensemble’s Kurz und Klassik program, in which he shares personal insight into each of the major compositions chosen for performance.
 This video series has built a significant following, a testament to Măcelaru’s continued impact in bringing audiences closer to the music.
 With the Orchestre National de France, he created a new series of concerts, L’œuvre augmentée, conceived to deepen patrons’ appreciation of the music by offering insights into the themes and backgrounds of the works presented.
 Most recently, in his Artistic Director role with the George Enescu Festival and Competition, Măcelaru has created a new series of concerts for children as part of an initiative to enrich and modernize the festival.
 Emphasizing contemporary compositions, these programs enhance listeners’ appreciation of the music while promoting social values of equality, empowerment and diversity.
 He has also increased invitations for women conductors and implemented mental and physical well-being sessions for Competition participants.
 Through a historic collaboration with organizations including Romania’s Special Olympics, Măcelaru and the Festival are striving to modernize Romania’s concert halls to make them more accessible.
 For the 2024 George Enescu International Competition, Măcelaru and competition organizers received a record-breaking 555 applications from 57 countries.

 With the Cabrillo Festival of Contemporary Music, Măcelaru has helped nurture the collaborative spirit underlying the festival’s core mission.
 Using his leadership role as a platform for engagement, he has brought artists, audience members and festival executives into a shared creative process through open rehearsals and interaction with the composers in residence.
 Through the Cabrillo Emerging Black Composers Prize, Măcelaru and Cabrillo have partnered with the Emerging Black Composers Project, a ten-year commitment to spotlight early-career Black American composers and their music.